Seeking to identify investments with the potential to deliver double-digit earnings growth.

 - Years investment30

-Mr. Fath has 19 years of investment experience, 17 of which have been with T. Rowe Price.
-He joined the firm in 2002 as an analyst covering gaming, lodging, cruise lines, airlines, and air freight and logistics companies after serving as a summer intern for the firm in 2001.
-Mr. Fath was also the chief financial officer and cofounder of Broadform, Inc., a start-up educational/software company.
-In addition, he worked as director of operations analysis for Players International, a multi-jurisdictional gaming operator in the United States.
-Mr. Fath was also employed by Coopers & Lybrand as a senior associate in the Business Assurance and Financial Advisory Services Group.
+Joe’s investment experience began in 2000 and he has been with T. Rowe Price since 2002, beginning in the U.S. Equity Division after serving as a summer intern in 2001.
+Prior to this, Joe was the chief financial officer and co-founder of Broadform, Inc., a start-up educational software company.
+In addition, he worked as director of operations and analysis for Players International, a multi-jurisdictional gaming operator in the United States.
+Joe was also employed by Coopers & Lybrand as a senior associate in the Business Assurance and Financial Advisory Services Group.

 - Years at17